Tag Archives: tea ceremony

 The Trip To Japan – Tea Ceremony

 I spent the night in Kyoto in a small backpackers hostel, near Gion.
-It was my first night at a backpackers hostel but I find the experience quite enjoyable.
+It was my first night at a backpackers hostel but I found the experience quite enjoyable.
 I met a few interesting people and I really got to rest my feet, after what I calculated to be more than 12-13 kilometers of walking in Kyoto.

 In the morning, I started to walk again and just wandered around the wonderful traditional Japanese houses until 12:30.
 At 13:00 it was scheduled the first tea ceremony at the tea house I just discovered the other day.
 I was pretty determined not to miss this.